 (scroll down for a list of found cats)

 Cats and kittens come to us in many ways, and most have an unknowable past.
-Sometimes, it is apparent that a cat was once loved, and others it is not.
+Sometimes, it is apparent that a cat was once loved, and in others it is not apparent.
 Most times, it is nearly impossible to distinguish a lost cat from one that has been dumped.
 Either way, it is our goal to secure the best future for every cat whose life we touch.
 Often, that best future is their reunion with their loving family.
 In some cases, it is placed with a foster until a new forever family can be found.

 In all cases, TFC is diligent in taking important steps to find a cat’s lost owners.
 Those steps include, but are not limited to:

 - Placing the cat into a temporary foster home for a 14-day “posting period”

 - Posting the found cat on this website, our Facebook page, and various lost & found sites

 Life on the streets and in the wild can be tough, and cats need time to recover both physically and mentally.
 We examine and start caring for the cat/kitten right away, by providing appropriate shelter, food, human interaction, and initial/emergent care for the cat (flea treatment/dewormer, fecal and blood screenings, etc.)

 If the owner of the cat/kitten comes forward or is located, TFC will request proof of ownership through vet records, adoption paperwork, photos, or videos.
 We may also request reimbursement for our expenses, including:

 - Veterinary/medical expenses: [at full cost to The Feline Connection]